Absidia

-Absidia is a genus of zygote fungi in the family Cunninghamellaceae.
+Absidia is a genus of fungi in the family Cunninghamellaceae.
 Absidia species are ubiquitous in most environments where they are often associated with warm decaying plant matter, such as compost heaps.
 Some species in the genus can cause phycomycosis.

 Taxonomy

 The genus was first described in 1878 by Philippe Édouard Léon Van Tieghem.

 Species

 The genus includes the following species: